Julie Felix: Career

 In 1966, following the end of her deal with Decca, Felix signed a new contract with Fontana Records, a subsidiary of the Dutch-based Philips label.
 She made six albums for Fontana between 1966 and 1969.
-Her first Fontana LP, Changes, was a UK Top 40 hit, reaching #27, and the label also released two "tie-in" EPs of songs Felix performed on The Frost Report.
+Her first Fontana LP, Changes, was a UK Top 40 hit, reaching no. 27, and the label also released two "tie-in" EPs of songs Felix performed on The Frost Report.

-In 1967, with strong support from Frost (with whom she had a long-running romantic relationship), Felix was hired to host and perform in her own musical variety shows on the BBC2, which ran from 1967 to 1970.
+In 1967, with strong support from Frost (with whom she had a long-running romantic relationship), Felix was hired to host and perform in her own musical variety shows on BBC2, which ran from 1967 to 1970.

-Felix made two consecutive musical-variety shows for the BBC.
+Felix made two consecutive musical-variety shows for the BBC, both directed and produced by Stanley Dorfman.
 The first was Once More With Felix.
-The premiere episode was transmitted on December 9, 1967, and it was the first BBC TV series made in colour, and one of the first British shows of that genre to be hosted by a female "pop" performer (Dusty Springfield's show Dusty had premiered 18 months earlier, in June 1966).
+The premiere episode was transmitted on December 9, 1967.
+It was the first BBC TV series made in colour, and one of the first British shows of that genre to be hosted by a female pop performer.
+(Dusty Springfield's show Dusty, also produced and directed by Dorfman, had premiered 18 months earlier, in June 1966).

-In an interview promoting her 80th birthday concert in 2018, Felix recalled that the BBC gave her one of the first colour televisions in Britain at the time, and she recounted how her Chelsea flat was "packed" with friends and guests who came to watch the Boxing Day 1967 premiere broadcast of The Beatles Magical Mystery Tour on her colour TV.
+In an interview promoting her 80th birthday concert in 2018, Felix recalled that the BBC gave her one of the first colour televisions in Britain at the time, and she recounted how her Chelsea flat was "packed" with friends and guests who came to watch the Boxing Day 1967 premiere broadcast of The Beatles' Magical Mystery Tour on her colour TV.

-Many notable musical guests featured on Once More with Felix and its successor The Julie Felix Show, including Dusty Springfield, Billy Preston, The Kinks, Tim Buckley, The Hollies, The Incredible String Band, Fleetwood Mac, and The Four Tops, as well as comedians Peter Cook and Spike Milligan.
-She invited her old friend Leonard Cohen to appear in 1968, marking his British TV debut, and Led Zeppelin lead guitarist, Jimmy Page gave a rare solo performance, playing the "White Summer" and "Black Mountain Side" guitar pieces.
+Many notable musical guests featured on Once More with Felix and its successor The Julie Felix Show, including Manfred Mann, Dusty Springfield, Billy Preston, The Kinks, Tim Buckley, The Hollies, The Incredible String Band, Fleetwood Mac, and The Four Tops, as well as comedians Peter Cook and Spike Milligan.
+She invited her old friend Leonard Cohen to appear in 1968, marking his British TV debut, and Led Zeppelin lead guitarist Jimmy Page gave a rare solo performance, playing "White Summer" and "Black Mountain Side".